mvnye/F1-Qualifying-Analysis/README.md

 ## Goals

-For my final project I plan to focus on track-based and driver-based qualifying performance, but I need to work further on the code for this.
+For my final project I plan to focus on track-based and driver-based qualifying performance, I am currently working on code to obtain the track data.

 1. Track-Specific Performance Analysis
 Using FastF1's track metadata, we examine how circuit characteristics shape qualifying performance by: